About

 Drawer • Sculptor • Painter • Educator

-Alexandra Carus Bowker is a British fine artist, designer, and creative educator based between London and her home county of Lancashire.
+Alexandra Carus Bowker is a British fine artist, based between London and her home county of Lancashire.

 Rooted in observational drawing, her practice is materially-driven, investigating the tension between structure and fluidity through processes of casting, fragmentation, and layering, where natural forms are not simply recorded but destabilised, producing a dialogue between verticality, habitat, and temporal residue.